 At the countrywide level, the racial-ethnic distribution of civil eng majors is as follows:

 |Hispanic or Latino||431|

-Americans aren’t the only ones with an interest in Civil Eng.
+Students from other countries are interested in Civil Eng, too.
 About 44.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in civil engineering made a median starting salary of $67,800 per year.
 During this timeframe, most salaries fell between $65,100 (25th percentile) and $70,200 (75th percentile).

 We don’t know for sure if all of these people took jobs related to civil eng so take that into consideration.

 Average salaries range from $93,720 to $148,970 (25th to 75th percentile) for careers related to civil eng.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.